mohamed-m-ali/resume.md-1/resume.md

  - Designed and developed web applications using ASP.NET MVC
  - Designed and developed web applications using Drupal content management system
  - Designed, developed and managed SQL Server and MySQL databases
-#### Main Projects:
- - Online Exam System: participated and developing an online examination system to allow foreign students to take their placement exams remotely
- - Asset Tracking System: participated in developing a system to track department computing equipements as printers, scanners, laptops and desktop computers
- - Online Library: participated in developing a library website to allow faculty members to publish their educational materials online

 ### <span>SQL Server Database Administrator, Minia University</span> <span>November 2003 -- November 2008</span>
 In Minia University, we were having a students affairs management system to keep all students information starting from registeration till graduation.
 The system was having a SQL Server database.
 We were reponsible for adminstering and maintaining this database.